Contrast-Security-OSS/azure-aks-example/README.md

 * Contrast Security Vulnerability Results
 * End-to-End Tests

-## Sample Application - Netflicks .Net Core
+## Sample Application with Vulnerabilities - Netflicks

 The sample application is based on https://github.com/LeviHassel/.net-flicks - vulnerabilities have been added for demonstration purposes.